Taiwan

 There are many ways to discover Taiwan, by land, sea and air.
 Taiwanese public transportation is excellent, safe, clean and afforable and criss-crosses most of the island.
 A network of high speed rail connects Taipei in the North to Kaohsiung in the south, traversing via Taichung, Chiayi, Tainan and Taoyuan along the way.

 Tickets can be purchased at a train station and a desk, at a machine or in the TRA app.
-Many journeys can also be paid for on the EasyCard, a more useful version (see Financing, below) of the pre-pay, tap in, tap out card systems across many major cities (such as the Oyster Card in London).
+Many journeys can also be paid for on the EasyCard, a more useful version (see Financing, below) of the pre-paid, tap in, tap out card systems across many major cities (such as the Oyster Card in London).

 Bus and Subway